 (b) section 10 to be an officer of the Commissioner,

-and who is a member of the Senior Executive Service within the meaning of the Public Service Act 1978 4 an inconsistency between this Act and that Act that Act shall prevail.
+and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 4 an inconsistency between this Act and that Act that Act shall prevail.

 [Section 11A inserted by No. 113 of 1987 s.
 32.]

-12. Deputations
+12. Deputations attended by MP not to interview Commissioner

 Any deputation in which a member of Parliament takes part or at which he is present shall interview the Minister and not the Commissioner.